tomlrichardson/bakery/src/content/pages/bread.md

           - Ciabatta
   - _bookshop_name: locations-slider
+    heading:
-    heading: Loaves for sale
+      heading_text: Loaves for sale
+      heading_color: '#000000'
+    subheading:
-    subheading: Pick up a loaf from our core range to take home from these local legénds.
+      subheading_text: Pick up a loaf from our core range to take home from these local legénds.
+      subheading_color: '#000000'
     flipped: true
     locations:
       - Maggies
       - The Duck
       - Vanguard Specialty Coffee
   - _bookshop_name: locations-slider
+    heading:
-    heading: Where we supply
+      heading_text: Where we supply
+      heading_color: '#000000'
+    subheading:
-    subheading: We're proud to be the supplier for these local eateries.
+      subheading_text: We're proud to be the supplier for these local eateries.
 Eat our bread as part of their menu.
+      subheading_color: '#000000'
     flipped: false
     locations:
       - Maggies